Make-OEM/Ops-Consumption/README.md

 # Ops-Consumption
 The Make OEM Whitelabel administrator might need to monitor the monthly operation consumption of the organizations within their instance.

+Please refer to the Consumption Monitoring Architecture file in order to get an overview of this solution.

 This set of scenarios allows the monitoring of each organization's monthly consumption, by getting the consumption automatically before each monthly reset as well as a continuous monitoring with a frequency that could be adapted in order to be aware of the consumption levels of each organization and maybe set some notifications or alarms.

 The set is composed of 5 scenarios, 2 of which are cloned for each organization, as well as 3 data stores.